12A and 80G Registration

 Step 3: Filling the Form

 Fill out Form 10A, the official application to request registration under Income Tax Act Sections 12A and 80G.
 You may get this form at the local income tax office or from the official website of the Income Tax Department.
-When completing the form, make sure all the information is correct and complete, including facts on the goals, events, and members of the governing body of your organization.
+When filling out the form, ensure all information is correct and complete.
+This includes details about the goals, events, and members of your organization's governing body.

 Step 4: Submitting the Application